iamtmrobinson/dev-docs/languages/python.md

 ## Logging

-FOrmatted strings
+Formatted strings:
 ```
 f'There were {len(commits)} commits.'
 ```

-Logging out from a class
+Logging information from a class:
 ```
 import logging